AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial uses the Flow Service API to explore database systems.
+This tutorial uses the Flow Service API to explore the contents and file structure of a third-party database.

 ## Getting started